 - A food sensitivity test backed by science

 Autoimmune Protocol or Autoimmune Paleo Diet (AIP)

 The AIP diet has gained popularity over the last few years and even has some research to back it.
-The diet involves removing the top 8 allergens (milk, eggs, fish, shellfish, tree nuts, peanuts, wheat and soybeans) from your diet, plus a number of other commonly reactive foods, such as all grains (including corn), nuts, seeds, and nightshades.
+This diet involves removing the top 8 allergens (milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans) from your diet, plus a number of other commonly reactive foods, such as all grains (including corn), nuts, seeds, and nightshades.

 Advantages of this approach to food sensitivities:

 - Popular, so there are lots of resources, recipes, and cookbooks to help you implement it

 - It is very restrictive and can be difficult for some people to follow.